spiral/docs/orm/basics.md

 }
 ```

-> If you working under PHPStorm, IDE will highlight all possible record fields for you.
+> If you working under PHPStorm, your IDE will highlight all the possible record fields for you.

-You can use every `DataEntity` method to populate your model, such as setFields, setField or even set of magic methods - setName, setEmail, etc.
+You can use every `DataEntity` method to populate your model such as setFields, setField or even the set of magic methods - setName, setEmail, etc.

-You can also create your entity using static method `create` which will respect fillable and secured fields.
+You can also create your entity using the static method `create`, which will respect fillable and secured fields.

 ```php
 $u = User::create($request);
 ```

-> Attention, `create` method will only return populated entity!
-You have to save it by it youself!
+> Attention, the `create` method will only return a populated entity!
+You have to save it by it yourself!

 #### Validations
-Given example will raise an exception when we will try to execute it again, the reason - non unique email.
-Since email validation requires us to send query to database, we might want to modify our validation method (same way as in `DataEntity` examples) to add more complex validation rule:
+That example will raise an exception, when we try to execute it again.
+This is because of the non unique email.
+Since email validation requires us to send a query to the database, we might want to modify our validation method (same way as in `DataEntity` examples) to add a more complex validation rule:

 ```php
 /**